PlayNetwork/fs-promise-util/README.md

 ### fs-promise-util.prune (directoryPath, filter, retainCount)

-This method removes 'x' number of least recent files matching a given pattern from a directory.
+fs-promise-util.prune removes 'x' number of least recent files matching a given pattern from a directory.

 directoryPath: directory to remove the files